andybalaam/rabbit-escape/INSTALL.md

 Windows it's likely to be hard work.

-In the meantime, if you are on Windows we'd suggest running Ubuntu Linux inside a virtual machine.
+In the meantime, if you are on Windows we'd suggest running Linux inside a virtual machine.
 There are some good instructions here: http://www.wikihow.com/Install-Ubuntu-on-VirtualBox .
 If this is slow you might have better results using